stiltet/StarSpotifyAlarmClock/README.md

 ### What is this?
 Star Spotify Alarm Clock is a lightweight windows software to run Spotify, play the playlist/artist/album/track of your choise and smoothly fade in the computers volume in the amount of time you desire.
-Star Spotify Alarm Clock is completely open source, both source code and software and free to use, both  for comercial and personal purposes.
+Star Spotify Alarm Clock is completely open source, both source code and software, and free to use, both  for comercial and personal purposes.

 ### How do I use it?
 Just download the software from [here](https://github.com/stiltet/StarSpotifyAlarmClock/raw/master/Executebles/latest/StarSpotifyAlarmClock.zip) unzip it into the folder of your choise and run "StarSpotifyAlarmClock.exe" to se witch attributes you need to send to the application.